 A voltage tester is a single-purpose tool that does only one thing: It tells you if there is live current flowing through circuit wires.
 Unlike a voltage meter (multi-tool), a voltage tester merely senses the flow of current and alerts you with a light, a sound, or both light and sound.
 Testing for current is essential if you are doing any one of several very common household electrical repairs, such as replacing an outlet receptacle, wall switch, or light fixture.
 Learning how to use a voltage tester is one of the most important homeowner skills you can learn.

 Different Types of Voltage Testers

 Voltage testers come in several types.
 The classic is a neon circuit tester with two metal probes affixed to a handle with a neon bulb in the tip.
-Using this type of tester requires a small degree of understanding, since using it requires that you touch one probe to a hot wire and touch the other probe to a neutral or ground wire.
+Using this type of tester requires a small degree of understanding, since using it requires that you touch one probe to a hot contact and touch the other probe to a neutral or ground wire.
 As current flows through the tool, it lights up the neon light in the tip of the handle.
 This is a very simple tool that uses no batteries.